uswa504/Unix_Shell/README.txt

 Tried to implement pipe handling but there are some errors i'm trying to figure out.
-Removed some errors ad now going to write pipe handling function
+Removed some errors ad now going to write pipe handling function chnaged the check_pipe function completely.
+NOW using strsep to seperate the arguments.